Christmas Breakfast Quiche

 Recipe Tips:

-To make this recipe really easy to whip up Christmas morning, you can do some of the prep ahead of time!
+To make this recipe easy to whip up Christmas morning, you can do some of the prep ahead of time!

 • Cook the sausage and store it in an airtight container in the fridge.